Korey Lee Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA across all league pitching staffs (4.55).
+- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.53).

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (193 total, 1.2 per game).
+- The Diamondbacks rank 17th in baseball in home runs allowed (193 total, 1.2 per game).

-- Pfaadt makes the start for the Diamondbacks, his 18th of the season.
-He is 2-9 with a 6.08 ERA and 86 strikeouts in 90 1/3 innings pitched.

-- In his last appearance on Friday, the right-hander tossed 4 1/3 innings against the New York Yankees, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.